kraemr/simple-pnglib/README.md

 ## What is this for ?

 This library can read pixel data out of a png and store it in RGBA format and can write it back to a png file.
-Later versions will include More Options, like writing image as greyscale,RGB,RGBA.
+Later versions will include More Options, like writing image as greyscale,RGB,RGBA or reading values differently.
+However this library is intended to be as simple as possible.
+As a lot of png libraries have a lot of features that are just confusing.

 ## How to use: